Celebration of Life Gift Ideas Guide

 Memorial Bench: in some parks or community areas, you can fund a bench or plaque in memory of someone, with proceeds often supporting the maintenance and beautification of the space.

-Funeral favors are a small gift given to attendees to memorialize the departed and express gratitude for their support during a challenging time.
+Funeral favors (Also used in a celebration of life) are small memorial gifts given to attendees to memorialize the departed and express gratitude for their support during a challenging time.
 These keepsakes often carry significant symbolism, ensuring the memory of the loved one remains close to the heart.

 Consider a few examples like: